 This will aid the germination process.

 Keep in mind germination in these plants is erratic.

-Another option is to propagate the plants by dividing the rhizomes in the early summer of late fall.
+Another option is to propagate the plants by dividing the rhizomes between the early summer and late fall.

 More from the Iris Family: